isyrafzakil/isyrafzakil.github.io/README.md

 I used rss-feed-emitter (https://www.npmjs.com/package/rss-feed-emitter) to parse the atom feed.
 For the user interface, I make full use of DevExtreme widgets (https://www.npmjs.com/package/devextreme) (https://www.npmjs.com/package/devextreme-angular)

+## Project Feature
+- Users can view all available postings and set the pagination
+- Users can order the results by job title, posting department and all kind of categories by clicking on the category
+- Users can filter the results to see only a subset of the above categories by toggling the filter button at the topright and input any filter they like
+- Users can search anything
+- Users can go to the full post of the job by clicking the row on the table

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.